 Therefore Avigail’s supervision covers not only the supervisee’s clinical work but the whole person.
 While supervision is not the same as personal therapy, personal issues can and should be raised, discussed and processed if they present themselves in the course of the supervisee’s client work.
 Avigail works from the assumption that almost everything in the life of therapists will affect their wellbeing and the way they do their work.
 Human life and experience cannot be compartmentalised or put in nice, neat boxes.
 (Avigail’s own clinical supervision is based on these exact same principles.
 Avigail keeps being challenged by her own supervisor and she never stops working on her issues and blind spots.)

 In addition to regular clinical supervision contracts, Avigail also offers individual and group supervision to organisations in mental health and other professions.

-Fees are payable at the end of the session by card, cash, cheque or bank transfer.
+Fees are payable at the end of the session by card, cash or bank transfer.
 Facilitation of group supervision is also available for organisations.